-5.6.1 When is the Speaker of the Senate appointed?
+5.6.1 When Is the Speaker of the Senate Appointed?

+The Governor General appoints the Speaker of the Senate on the recommendation of the prime minister.
 There is no specific rule or law governing the timing of appointments.
 A Speaker may serve for more than one Parliament.

-5.6.2 Must the Speaker come from the government side?
+5.6.2 Must the Speaker Come from the Government Side?

 There is no law requiring that the Speaker come from the government side, but traditionally, the prime minister appoints Senate speakers from the government party.
-During the 42nd and 43rd Parliaments, the Speaker of the Senate was a non-affiliated senator.
+From the 42nd to 44th Parliaments, the Speaker of the Senate was a non-affiliated senator.